 CARLOS ROMERO-BARCELO was born in San Juan, Puerto Rico, in 1932.
 He graduated from Yale University and the University of Puerto Rico School of Law.
 After establishing a career as a San Juan attorney, Romero-Barcelo entered politics in 1965.
-He was named president of a movement known as “Citizens for State 51.”
+He was named president of a movement known as “Citizens for the 51st State.”
 That group merged with others in 1967 to form United Statehooders, which evolved into the pro-statehood New Progressive Party.
-Romero-Barcelo was named the party’s first candidate for mayor of San Juan in 1968, and won two four-year terms in that office.
-As mayor, Romero-Barcelo served on the board of directors of the U.S. Confernece of Mayors and in 1974 became the first and Hispanic-American elected to the presidency of the National League of Cities.
+Romero-Barcelo was named the party’s first candidate for mayor of San Juan in 1968 and won two four-year terms in that office.
+As mayor, Romero-Barcelo served on the board of directors of the U.S. Conference of Mayors and in 1974 became the first and Hispanic-American elected to the presidency of the National League of Cities.
 In 1976, Romero-Barcelo was elected governor and he was reelected in 1980.
 The governor served on the President’s Council on Education of Disadvantaged Children and chaired the Southern Governors’ Association in 1980-81.
 He also served as secretary of the Democratic Governors’ Conference.
 After his term as governor, Romero-Barcelo served in Congress, representing 3.7 million American citizens as the Resident Commissioner in the 106th U.S. Congress for the territory of Puerto Rico.